Palawan, known for its rich biodiversity and pristine landscapes, it’s a haven for birdwatching enthusiasts.

 • Description:

-• Vibrant green plumage with a distinctive blue head.
+• Vibrant bird with green plumage with a distinctive blue head.

 • Endemic to Palawan and nearby islands.